 Fashion, in truth, is a combination of different disciplines, technology, industry, and arts.
-Like any other objects around you, drawing and sculpture are the two primary art shaping fashion.
+But, like any other objects around you, drawing and sculpture are the two primary art shaping fashion.

-From yarn making to textile, and garment designing, all over Art and craft is involved; even when we put together an outfit to wear, considering style, colors, and texture, that's an art by itself.
+From yarn making to textile, and garment designing, all over Art and craft is involved; even putting together an outfit to wear, taking into account style, colors, and texture, is an art by itself.

 Yes, fashion is an art, and is directly related to social liberty, justice and freedom of expression.
 Interestingly, it is the Art where the consumer as a king has a role in its design, color, and style.